PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/README.md

 # Block A - Business Understanding

-Each of the eight weeks has a fixed structure: on Monday, Wednesday and Thursday you work individually on the development of basic skills, which are needed to execute the DataLab assignments.
+Each of the seven/eight weeks has a fixed structure: on Monday, Wednesday and Thursday you work individually on the development of basic skills, which are needed to execute the DataLab assignments.
 Kindly follow the Project Timeline below, this will guide you through what is expected of you on a daily basis.

 ***